 Shea Butter and Glycerine Soap make great soaps!
 Chill the mold prior to pouring any higher temperature soaps (above 140ºF) in the ComposiMold.
 We recommend ComposiMold-Flex because you can flex the soap out of the mold easier without causing damage.
 ImPRESSive Putty can handle higher temperature soaps.

-ImPRESSive Putty works for microcrystalline waxes used for the lost wax process.
+ImPRESSive Putty works for higher temperature waxes like microcrystalline waxes used for the lost wax process.
 Larger pieces may need to be chilled first.
 ComposiMold cannot quite handle the higher temperature of the microcrystalline wax.

 ...AND MANY MORE: